 For the trip to see Richard Serra’s East-West/West-East in the desert I would recommend that you book a driver or a tour in advance.
 I have used Inbound Tours Qatar.
 Everything was great.

-To enjoy your trip, even more, remember that the desert during the day is hot even in November, so you will need to bring water.
-This is truly an amazing place, very remote with no shops around, so be prepared with sunscreen as well.
+Remember, to enjoy your trip, that the desert is hot during the day even in November, and you will need to bring water and sunscreen.
+This is truly an amazing place, very remote with no shops around.